Regularity of Einstein 5-manifolds via 4-dimensional gap theorems

 This implies that the entire interior of a geodesic has isometric tangent cones $\RR \times \RR^4/\Gamma$ for some fixed $\Gamma \subset O(4)$ (with $\Gamma=\{id\}$ corresponding to regular points).
 In particular, $\cS^0$ cannot lie on the interior of any geodesic.
 This yields a dimension-five Einstein-manifold version of the uniqueness of tangent cones along geodesics in the spirit of the conjecture of Burago proved by Petrunin \cite{bgp92, petrunin98} for Alexandrov spaces.

 Finally we discuss the orbifold regularity of the limit space $X$.
-Theorem \ref{mthm: orbifold regularity} says the ``interior" of each $\cS^1_{\Gamma}$ is a countable union of geodesic segments along which the metric extends real-analytically.
+Theorem \ref{mthm: orbifold regularity} says the ``interior" of each $\cS^1_{\Gamma}$ is locally a geodesic along which the metric extends real-analytically.
 Then it is natural to introduce the \emph{orbifold-regular-singular} decomposition as follows:

 where $\cR$ is the regular set, and $\mathring{\mathcal{S}}^1_{\Gamma} \equiv \{ x\in \cS^1_{\Gamma}~|~ $there exists some curve $\sigma:(-\varepsilon, \varepsilon) \to \cS^1_{\Gamma}$ with $\sigma(0) = x \}.$